Tyre fitter insurance that keeps your business rolling

 Combined motor trade insurance provides broader cover, encompassing road risks and additional protections such as:

-- Premises insurance: Protects business premises against risks like fire, theft, and damage.
+- Premises insurance — Protects your workshop, reception, and tyre storage areas against fire, theft, flood, and accidental damage.

 How much does tyre fitter insurance cost?